Lee Godie

 Lee Godie (born Jamot Emily Godee; September 1, 1908 – March 2, 1994) was an American self-taught artist who was active in Chicago during the late 1960s until around the early 1990s.
 She was a prolific artist who was known for her paintings and modified photos which are shown in galleries and museums such as the Hayward Gallery in London and the Smithsonian American Art Museum.
-She is often considered Chicago's most collected artist.
+Some consider her Chicago's most collected artist.

 Life

 Godie was born in Chicago.
 She and her ten siblings were raised in a Christian Scientist household.
 Her family lived in a small house on the Northwest side; she slept in the attic with her sisters.

 Lee Godie was notoriously wary of divulging personal information about herself.
 She was married twice and had four children.
 It was possible that she had once wanted to be a singer, but wasn't allowed by one of her husbands.
 Following the death of two of her children, her life was transformed and Godie reinvented herself as an artist in Chicago.
 Godie remained in downtown Chicago for almost a 30-year period, becoming a facet of the social milieu during that time.

 Godie lived on the streets, sleeping outdoors or in transient hotels.
 She could be seen sleeping outdoors in sub-zero temperatures, "on a concrete bench...clutching her large black portfolio case."
 Living outdoors seemed to be by choice, since she had quite a lot of money saved and did not seem to enjoy being indoors.

 Godie had a unique fashion style and could be seen wearing different swatches of fabric wrapped around herself or fur coats that were pieced together.
 She also used her paint to transform her appearance, painting "big orange circles over each cheek" and painted-on eyeshadow.

 An article about Godie in the Wall Street Journal alerted one of her daughters, Bonnie Blank, to where she was living.
 Blank had not seen her mother since she was 3 years old.
 When Godie met her daughter, she insisted that Blank have art lessons, which she herself provided.
-In 1991, Blank was granted legal guardianship of her mother, who was suffering from dementia, and she moved her to a nursing home near Plano, Illinois.
+In 1991, Blank was granted legal guardianship of her mother, who was suffering from dementia, and she moved her to a nursing home near Plato Center, Illinois.